 Prerequisites:

-- The 5GMSd Application Provider has provisioned the 5G Media Streaming System and has set up content ingest.
+- The 5GMSd Application Provider has provisioned the 5GMS System at reference point M1d and has set up content ingest in the 5GMS AS using procedures at reference point M3.

-- The content ingest is forwarded to the MBSTF using the M1d parameters.
+- The 5GMS AF has configured an MBS User Service in the MBSF (via reference point Nmb10) based on the M1d provisioning parameters.

+- The MBSTF has been configured by the MBSF (via reference point Nmb2) to ingest content from the 5GMS AS.

-- The 5GMSd Aware Application has received the service announcement from the 5GMS Application Provider.
+- The 5GMSd Aware Application has received the service announcement from the 5GMS Application Provider at reference point M8.

 Steps:

 1: The 5GMSd Aware Application triggers the Service Announcement and Service and Content Discovery procedure.

-The Service and Content Discovery procedure only involves the App and the external Application Server.
-The Service Announcement includes either the whole Service Access Information (i.e. details for Media Session Handling (M5d) and for Media Streaming access (M4d)) or a reference to the service access information.
+The Service and Content Discovery procedure only involves the 5GMS-Aware Application and the 5GMSd Content Provider.
+The Service Announcement includes either the whole Service Access Information (i.e. details for Media Session Handling (M5d) and for Media Streaming access (M4d)) or a reference to the Service Access Information.

 2: A media content item is selected.